Nileshsvt/codsoft_task1/README.md

-# codsoft_task1
+# BharatIntern_task1
-It is Task 1 for my web development internship offered by Codsoft
+It is Task 1 for my web development internship offered by Bharat Intern